 What began as an innocent day at the circus ended in one of the worst fire disasters in U.S. history, today in 1944.

 In early July of that year, the Ringling Bros. and Barnum & Bailey Circus had set up one of their largest “Big Top” tents in a field in Hartford’s North End — a massive, 500-foot-long canvas tent that encompassed all three rings of the famous traveling circus and could seat up to 9,000 people.
-On the afternoon of July 6, an estimated crowd of 6,000 – 8,000 people, mostly women and children, were seated inside when flames were spotted in the southwest corner of the tent, twenty minutes into the show.
+On the afternoon of July 6, an estimated crowd of 6,000 – 8,000 people, mostly women and children, were seated inside when flames were spotted in the southwest corner of the tent, 20 minutes into the show.

 Not even eight minutes after the first flames were spotted, the entire big top tent had collapsed.
 At least 167 people perished in the blaze, with several hundred more sustaining serious injuries ranging from burns to broken limbs.
 The next day, charges of involuntary manslaughter were brought against five employees of Ringling Bros. and Barnum & Bailey, although no one was directly blamed for the start of the fire.
 The disaster made headlines across the country, and spurred numerous state and local lawmakers to enact stricter fire codes for buildings and public assemblies.
-To this day, the Hartford Circus Fire remains one of the deadliest human disasters in Connecticut history.
+To this day, the Hartford Circus Fire remains one of the deadliest and frightful human disasters in Connecticut history.